 In all honesty, comparing Spider-Man: Into the Spider-Verse to the other Spider-Man movies seems almost unfair.
 There's so much more animation can bring to the table over live-action, especially when it comes to adapting comic books, and Spider-Man: Into the Spider-Verse takes full advantage of the medium.
 There are things that happen in this movie that could arguably never happen in a live-action movie (though Speed Racer comes somewhat close in terms of a live-action comparison).
 Still, countless articles claim Batman: Mask of the Phantasm as the best Batman movie of all-time, live-action installments included, so why not here, right?
 So on that note, Spider-Man: Into the Spider-Verse definitely surpasses Spider-Man 2 to claim the top of the Spider-Totem.
 Spider-Man 2 remains arguably the best live-action Spider-Man movie to date, but overall Spider-Man: Into the Spider-Verse still just crushes it.

-An experience like none other, Spider-Man: Into the Spider-Verse is not only the best animated film of the year, and the best Spider-Man film (and maybe even the best Marvel-branded movie), but it's unquestionably one of the year's overall best films, live-action or animated.
+An experience like none other, Spider-Man: Into the Spider-Verse is not only the animated film of the year - along with the best Spider-Man movie and maybe even the best Marvel-branded movie - but it's also unquestionably one of the year's overall top films, live-action or animated.
 It's the very definition of a can't-miss movie.
 The smart and funny script, the great character work, the love of the source material from the creative team, the animation unlike anything else out there, all of it comes together to create an absolutely unique movie-going experience.
-The comedy works, the drama works, the action works, the character works, the music works, it all just works so well together to a nearly unbelievable degree.
+The comedy works, the drama works, the action works, the characters works, the music works, it all just works so well together to a nearly unbelievable degree.
 Plus, it's an absolutely important movie for diversity and representation.
 This movie has just so much going for it.
 Spider-Man: Into the Spider-Verse is a creative new spin on the tried and true superhero origin story, resulting in something that's funny, hypnotic and entirely fresh.
 Drop everything and check it out right now!
 Must See!